Travel: Islington, Hackney, Tower Hamlets, Newham

 Islington

+Electrical works mean King's Cross Road will be closed southbound between Acton Street and Calthorpe Street until Sunday (May 1).

+Delays are likely to continue in Liverpool Road until Monday - May 2 - while a road closure will remain in place on Wallace Road until May 8.

-Temporary traffic signals are in place on Hornsey Road - at the junction of Hanley Road - until April 29 to facilitate Thames Water works.
+Torriano Avenue is also closed in all directions - at the junction of Leighton Road - until Monday to allow for carriageway repairs.

 Most Read